 - Account owners, super admins, and admins can’t:

-- Move Zaps out of other members’ private folders.
+- Move Zaps out of other members’ private folders to another private folder.

 - Duplicate private Zaps owned by other members.